rupeshbug/personal-blog/src/pages/posts/eigen-vectors-eigen-values.md

 - **Visualization**: Plot returns in PC1-PC2 space to identify patterns and clusters.
 - **Clustering**: Group stocks based on similarity in principal component space.
 - **Feature Engineering**: Use these principal components as inputs for machine learning models to improve predictions and insights.

+## Conclusion

+Understanding stock market behavior through the lens of linear algebra not only demystifies complex financial data but also empowers analysts and investors to identify key patterns driving market movements.
+By leveraging eigenvectors and covariance analysis, we can reduce noisy, high-dimensional stock returns into a few meaningful components that capture the bulk of market dynamics.
+This approach lays a strong foundation for more advanced techniques in portfolio management, risk assessment, and predictive modeling—proving that math truly is a powerful tool in unlocking the hidden stories behind market fluctuations.